 - Elastin is a protein found in skin and hair.
 Elastin is paired collagen in the dermis skin layer and gives structural support to skin.
 It is the stretchy structural proteins that allow the skin to snap back into place.
 Elastin is vulnerable to sun damage.
 Elastin is as important as collagen for the appearance of younger skin, but fewer products address the loss of skin elastin.
 In hair, elastin is easier to replace.
 Elastin gives hair the ability to stretch and resist breakage.
 Hydrolyzed Elastin adds strength, body, and elasticity to hair.
 It improves hair’s tensile strength and moisture retention.
 This reduces hair breakage.

-- Edelweiss tightens and appears to lift sagging skin; smooths the look of wrinkles
+- Edelweiss is a mountain flower high in antioxidants.
+It tightens and appears to lift sagging skin; smooths the look of wrinkles

 - Elder Flower